keras-team/governance/rfcs/20190928-dataframe-iterator-redesign.md

 - Current: transformations are embedded directly into the `Iterator` base class and the `DataFrameIterator` class.
 - Proposal: a module `data_transformations.py` which handles the logic.
 Which has almost all private methods except for a functions `transform_output` and `transform_batch`. `transform_output` applies the logic necessary to obtain the information to create a batch (applied in `DataFrameIterator`). `transform_batch` has the logic to actually create the batch (applied in `Iterator`).

 #### DataFrameIterator and Iterator

-- The logic should be change to use the `transform_output` and `transform_batch`.
+- The logic should be changed to use the `transform_output` and `transform_batch`.
-- There shuold be a loop or similar that accumullates the batches from each input or output.
+- There should be a loop or similar that accumullates the batches from each input or output.
-- Data agumentation should be replicated within the create of a batch for any input or output of image type.
+- Data agumentation should be replicated within the creation of a batch for any input or output of image type.

 ### Impact